 Semesterly (default payment schedule)Unless a monthly payment plan is utilized, Colgate families pay the student account balance twice each year, at the beginning of each semester.
 (Additional payments may be necessary for miscellaneous charges throughout the term.)
 See additional information in the Billing Schedule section.

-Through our student account platform TouchNet, term-based plans for 5, 4, or 3-month payments are available depending on the point in the term.
-The plans evenly divide the current student account balance over the eligible number of months per the available plan.
+Through our student account platform TouchNet, families may sign up for a payment plan that splits the term balance into multiple payments made throughout the term.
+A $20 set-up fee is applied at sign-up, then the plan evenly divides the current student account balance over the eligible number of months per the available plan.
 The first payment (or “downpayment”) is due upon signing up for the plan, with the remaining payments due the first day of each following month.
-The TouchNet plans automatically update based on student account activity throughout the term.
-A $20 enrollment fee is required at sign-up.
+The payment plan automatically updates based on student account activity throughout the term.

-To set-up a TouchNet monthly plan, log-in to TouchNet, click on “Payment Plans” at the top of the page, and follow the prompts to enroll in the available plan.
+To set-up a TouchNet payment plan, log-in to TouchNet, click on “Payment Plans” at the top of the page, and follow the prompts to enroll in the available plan.

 Tuition Prepayment Plan